A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Tabular Data

 \!\!Ideally, the Statistical Parity Difference should approach 0 and the Disparate Impact Ratio should approach 1.
 The Disparate Impact Ratio is widely used in the literature concerning disparate impact as a rate ratio criterion such as the eighty percent rule \citep{feldman2015disparate,barocas-hardt-narayanan}.

-To account for the trade offs regarding accuracy, we evaluate error rate fairness through equalized odds and equal opportunity disparities.
+To account for the trade-offs regarding accuracy, we evaluate error rate fairness through equalized odds and equal opportunity disparities.
 These metrics measure the gaps between groups in the True Positive Rate and the False Positive Rate by conditioning on the true label \citep{hardt2016equality}:

 Because parity degradations in the train on synthetic and test on real setting can come from representational mismatches between synthetic and real data, we also report two simple diagnostics.
 The subgroup coverage gap measures shifts in group proportions, and the label conditional shift captures label distortion within specific groups: